 - BC2.
-After considering the various types of arrangements involving public and private sector entities identified in the development of the March 2008 Consultation Paper, Accounting and Financial Reporting for Service Concession Arrangements, the IPSASB concluded that the scope of this Standard should be the mirror of IFRIC 12, in particular, the criteria under grantor recognizes a service concession which the asset (see paragraphs BC11-BC16).
+After considering the various types of arrangements involving public and private sector entities identified in the development of the March 2008 Consultation Paper, Accounting and Financial Reporting for Service Concession Arrangements, the IPSASB concluded that the scope of this Standard should be the mirror of IFRIC 12, in particular, the criteria under which the grantor recognizes a service concession asset (see paragraphs BC11-BC16).
 The rationale for this decision is that this approach would require both parties to the same arrangement to apply the same principles in determining which party should recognize the asset used in a service concession arrangement.
 Thus, arrangements in which the criteria for recognition of a service concession asset in paragraph 9 (or paragraph 10 for a whole-of-life asset) are not satisfied, are outside the scope of this IPSAS.
 The IPSASB considers that this approach minimizes the possibility for an asset to be accounted for by both of the parties, or by neither party. - BC3.
 The IPSASB recognized that the Standard should provide Implementation Guidance on the relevant IPSASs that apply to arrangements outside the scope of the Standard.
 The Implementation Guidance contains a flowchart illustrating the application of this Standard as well as a table of references to relevant IPSASs for the other types of arrangements that are outside the scope of this Standard. - BC4.
 The IPSASB concluded that it was important to provide guidance on accounting for the consideration given by the grantor to the operator for the service concession asset.
 The consideration may give the operator rights to a determinable series of payments of cash or cash equivalents or a right to earn revenue from third-party users of the service concession asset or another revenue-generating asset for its use, or a combination of both types of consideration.
 Each type of consideration results in specific accounting issues on which the IPSASB has provided guidance to facilitate consistent application of the Standard.

 - BC5.
 The IPSASB also concluded that guidance was necessary on applying the general revenue recognition principles in IPSAS 9, Revenue from Exchange Transactions to service concession arrangements because of the unique features of some service concession arrangements (e.g., revenue-sharing provisions). - BC6.
 This Standard does not specify the accounting by operators, because it is addressed in IFRIC 12.
 In many cases the operator is a private sector entity, and IPSASs are not designed to apply to private sector entities.
-The operator or the grantor may also be a Government Business Enterprise (GBE).
-IPSASs are not designed to apply to GBEs.
-International Financial Reporting Standards (IFRSs) apply to private sector entities and GBEs. - BC7.
+The operator or the grantor may also be a [Government Business Enterprise (GBE)] (the term in square brackets is no longer used following the issue of The Applicability of IPSASs in April 2016).
+When this Standard was issued, IPSASs were not designed to apply to GBEs.
+International Financial Reporting Standards (IFRSs) were applied to private sector entities and GBEs. - BC7.
 Some respondents to ED 43 suggested that the scope of the proposed Standard should be extended to include public-to-public service concession arrangements.
 The IPSASB noted that addressing the accounting for such arrangements was not the primary purpose of the project which was to address the cases when the grantor is a public sector entity that follows accrual IPSASs.
 The IPSASB noted that application of this Standard by analogy would be appropriate under paragraphs 12-15 of IPSAS 3, Accounting Policies, Changes in Accounting Estimates and Errors for the public sector grantor and that relevant international or national accounting standard dealing with service concession arrangements may be applied by the public sector operator